Charley Mitchell (boxer)

-Charles Watson "Charley" Mitchell (24 November 1861-3 April 1918) was an English world heavyweight boxing title contender and lightweight champion.
+Charles Watson Mitchell (24 November 1861-3 April 1918) was an English world heavyweight boxing title contender and lightweight champion.

 Professional career

 Mitchell was born on 24 November, 1861 in the city of Birmingham, England.
 Mitchell had exceptional ability at using London Prize Ring Rules to his advantage.
 During his career, he engaged in over 100 fights with both gloves and bare-knuckles, using the London Prize Ring Rules as well as the Queensberry Rules.
 He often fought men who outweighed him by 30 to 40 pounds.
 Mitchell took on all comers in London, often fighting as many as four bouts in one night.

 In 1880 he became the boxing instructor for the International Athletic Club at the "White Rose" in London, and opened a boxing school at the "Palais Rubens" in Antwerp, Belgium.